AhmedGamidi/softwareproject-24-oja/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-## LinkUp
-A platform that connects users with a diverse range of virtual and live events, including: music concerts, conferences, workshops, networking sessions.

-It serves as a hub for event discovery, ticketing, and community engagement, catering to users' interests and preferences.

 ## References
-sign up made with clerk (https://dashboard.clerk.com)
+Sign up made with clerk (https://dashboard.clerk.com).

-## the directory tree
-app-
+Components from shadcn's UI (https://ui.shadcn.com)

+## The Directory Tree
+--

+    app
     |
-    --(root) - original and primary pages of the app --(auth) - sign up and sign in related files of the app --layout - fonts, title and description
+    -->(root) - original and primary pages of the app -->(auth) - sign up and sign in related files of the app -->layout - fonts, title and description